andrew/ultimate-awesome/README.md

 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [Awesome-Decks](https://github.com/rafaecheve/Awesome-Decks) - Curated list of pitch deck slides.
+- [awesome-ai-analytics](https://github.com/Snowboard-Software/awesome-ai-analytics) -  A list of AI analytics tools (assistants, chat with data, text-to-sql, benchmarks, etc.).
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-multi-objective-optimization](https://github.com/AnjieCheng/awesome-multi-objective-optimization) - A curated list of awesome multi-objective optimization research resources. .
 - [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.
 - [awesome-level-design](https://github.com/bytecauldron/awesome-level-design) - A curated list of awesome resources and tools for game level design.
 - [awesome-automl](https://github.com/ChanChiChoi/awesome-automl) - Collecting related resources of automated machine learning here.
-- [awesome-object-detection-datasets](https://github.com/coderonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [awesome-sinatra](https://github.com/coopermaa/awesome-sinatra) - A curated list of awesome projects made or inspired with Sinatra.
 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.